 In 1805, at the age of 18, Charlotte was brought to Kentucky by Mr. Condon and was registered as his slave.
 While in Kentucky she met Aaron Dupuy, who was enslaved by Henry Clay and his wife, Lucretia.
 Charlotte and Aaron were married in 1806 and Charlotte was sold to the Clay family.

 In 1825, the Clay family moved to Washington, D.C. as Henry Clay served as Secretary of State.
 Charlotte found a lawyer who filed papers for her and her children, suing for their freedom.
 Her petition was denied and Charlotte was jailed for refusing to return to Kentucky with the Clays.
 She was later emancipated by Henry Clay in 1840.

-As the son of a slave-holding father, John Gregg Fee witnessed firsthand the benefits of having slaves and the profits that could be made from their labor.
+As the son of a slave-holding father, John Gregg Fee was raised witnessing the material and financial advantages slave labor provided.
 When he graduated from college and enrolled in Lane Theological Seminary, Fee began to understand the inherent wrong and destructiveness of slavery.
-He was determined to become and Abolitionist and work for the immediate end to slavery.
+He was determined to become an Abolitionist and work for the immediate end to slavery.
 Fee committed his life and work to ending slavery and discrimination at home in Kentucky.